Rate this article

 10. Gen AI-driven pricing

 Generative AI models support AI-driven tools in identifying the optimal path to a retailer’s sustainable financial health.
-To do that, AI tools perform price simulations where they create various market scenarios based on historical data, competitors’ behavior, and potential future events.
-Price simulations also allow ecommerce businesses to locate key-value categories and items in their portfolio, refine their pricing strategy, and spot implicit cross-dependencies between products.
+To do that, AI tools perform price simulations where they create various market scenarios based on: historical data, competitors’ behavior, market trends, etc.

 11. Fraud detection